 Third, the liminality of school security guards has a tangible physical aspect, since they are required to remain at the school gate, on the threshold between the school and the outside world, neither here nor there, "betwixt and between" (Turner 1967).
 This position, rooted in the perceived need to protect the school from external threats, is projected onto their views of themselves as a barrier between the two worlds, further intensifying their sense of liminality.

-Fourth, it could be argued that most watchmen and security guards work on the threshold between the place they are guarding and the threats to it, a claim which is easily understandable in Israel, where guards are an integral part of the landscape of daily life, commonly seen at the entrances to malls, supermarkets, and public institutions.
-Indeed, it is reasonable to infer that liminality is a characteristic feature of the guarding profession, that arises from the role definition of the guards as barriers between spheres and, as shown in the present study, has both physical and psychological aspects.
+Fourth, it could be argued that most watchmen and security guards work on the threshold between the place they are guarding and the threats to it.
+This claim is easily understandable in Israel, where guards are an integral part of the landscape of daily life, commonly seen at the entrances to malls, supermarkets, and public institutions.
+Indeed, it is reasonable to infer that liminality is a characteristic feature of the guarding profession, which arises from the role definition of the guards as barriers between spheres and, as shown in the present study, has both physical and psychological aspects.
 When also considering the dimension of indirect employment, typical of the security industry in the neoliberal era (Briken 2011), a deep and multifaceted sense of liminality emerges.
 However, a school is not a mall or parking lot or train station.
 It is a place in which close personal relationships are formed, and where people are engaged in common activities with shared goals with strong social and personal value.
 Faced with these deep and complex relationships, the lack of belonging and sense of liminality experienced by the school security guards are intensified.
 This explains why they repeatedly describe feelings of loneliness and isolation.

-The guards, we saw, try to belong, interacting with those at the school in explicit and implicit ways, sometimes going beyond their official job description.
-But The law emphasizes school guards’ lack of authority over the students.
+The guards, express a desire to belong, interacting with those at the school in explicit and implicit ways, sometimes going beyond their official job description.
+But the law emphasizes school guards’ lack of authority over the students.
 Social norms differentiate between the core and peripheral realms in the school (Davidov 2010).
 The security companies require them to avoid contact with the students.
 The school administration discourages their integration into the system.
 All of these factors transmit the infeasibility and even inappropriateness of the guards’ sense of belonging, thus deepening their sense of liminality, both practically and psychologically.

 Nevertheless, school security guards inevitably have an impact on their surroundings and its tenants.
 Their liminality is also expressed through their role as agents who involuntarily bring the “real” world into the school and educational system in general.
 Through them, political, security, and economic issues infiltrate from the outside world.
 Many parents hope to at least partially shield their children from these issues in the seemingly-protected confines of the school.
 But a security guard with a gun (and the guards say the students inevitably ask about the gun) who sits or stands at the gate, who is part of the school but not really part of it, and who is occasionally replaced, suddenly and unexpectedly, is part of the reality of children educated in this social environment.
 For education is not limited to what educators intentionally transmit to students.
 It is additionally -- perhaps primarily -- a product of what students see and experience, things they assimilate and that become an integral part of their worldview.